Fact Sheet: Why it makes sense to provide treatment for obesity through bariatric surgery.

 To view a PDF of this fact sheet, click here.

 Obesity is widespread, deadly and expensive

-- Approximately 75% of the morbidly obese have at least one co-morbid condition (diabetes, hypertension, sleep apnea, etc.) which significantly increases the risk of premature death.
+- Approximately 75% of individuals affected by severe obesity have at least one co-morbid condition (diabetes, hypertension, sleep apnea, etc.) which significantly increases the risk of premature death.
 3

-- Life expectancy for a 20 year-old morbidly obese male is 13 years shorter than a normal weight male of the same age.
+- Life expectancy for a 20 year-old male affected by severe obesity is 13 years shorter than a normal weight male of the same age.
 4

 - Annual direct medical expenditures attributable to obesity are $147 billion.
 5

 Obesity disproportionately affects minority and poor populations

 - African-Americans are disproportionately affected by obesity.
 Caucasians make up 75% of the U.S. population, but only 64% of individuals affected by severe obesity.
 In contrast, African-Americans make up 12% of the population but 23% of individuals affected by severe obesity.
 6